jhamadhav/fetchTrial/README.md

 <pre>
 <!-- #quote -->
-Hell, there are no rules here-- we're trying to accomplish something.
+We must learn our limits.
+We are all something, but none of us are everything.
-- Thomas Edison
+- Blaise Pascal

-Updated on: [5/28/2024]
+Updated on: [5/29/2024]
 <!-- #quoteEnd -->
 </pre>